amcdnl/ngx-webgl/notes.md

 be more true.

 VR is accomplished through a technique called [stereoscopy](https://en.wikipedia.org/wiki/Stereoscopy).
-Steroscopy is a technique for creating an illusion of depth in an image for bionocular vision.
+Steroscopy is a technique for creating an illusion of depth in an image for binocular vision.
-It basically presents two images offset seperately to the left and right eye of the viewer.
+It basically presents two images offset separately to the left and right eye of the viewer.
 When combined at close distance, it tricks the mind to give the perception of 3d depth.
 If you add head tracking to move the image around, you've got VR as we know it today!